SalishSeaCast/SalishSeaNowcast/docs/figures/fig_modules.rst

 * :file:`research/`

 The :file:`comparison/` directory contains modules for figures that compare model results to observations;
-for example temperature and salinity comparisions at the deep ONC nodes, and comparision of surface quantities to data from the ONC ferry instrument packages.
+for example temperature and salinity comparisons at the deep ONC nodes, and comparison of surface quantities to data from the ONC ferry instrument packages.

 The :file:`publish/` directory contains modules for figures that are considered to be "official" SalishSeaCast model product - results we have evaluated and believe to be of the best quality and accuracy.